 Clinically hyperbaric oxygenation therapy has also been reported as a successful treatment for a headache since at least 1989.
 It is applied to migraines because it deflates neuronal tissue, redistributes brain flow, reduces inflammation and edema and decreases symptoms and episodes.

-Hyperbaric Oxygenation Therapy (HBOT) is a non-invasive method that consists in supplying oxygen at high concentrations in a pressurized hyperbaric chamber at a minimum of 1.4 ATM atmospheres (higher than the normal ambient atmospheric pressure of 1 atmosphere).
+Treatment with Hyperbaric Oxygenation (HBOT) is a non-invasive method that consists in supplying oxygen at high concentrations in a pressurized hyperbaric chamber at a minimum of 1.4 ATM atmospheres (higher than the normal ambient atmospheric pressure of 1 atmosphere).
 Thus, the person is breathing oxygen close to 100%.
-Inside the chamber, children can be accompanied by adults and enter with objects to achieve a pleasant stay.
+Inside the camera, children can be accompanied by adults and enter with objects to achieve a pleasant stay.

 Advised: Leonardo Ramallo- doctor of BioBarica.
 (MN 131079)